OneOverCosine/Engineering_84_business_week/README.md

 - Used to represent relationships between tables in a database
 - a nice visual way to show how objects are linked

+## (Git and GitHub)

+### What is Git?
+Git is a version control system

+### What is GitHub, and what are its benefits?
+GitHub is an online repository, which uses Git, that saves file in the cloud.

 ## Python Week (01)